Five Goal Free Ball:

 5 Goal Games occured 23.39% of the time.
 Close to 1 out of 4 games.

-We believed this was the optimimum frequency to keep the activation novel and impactful.
+We believed this was the optimum frequency to keep the activation novel and impactful.

 TRACKING AND MEASURING IMPACT